wheelcomplex/nbd-client/README.md

 Messages are logged via syslog, and to stdout and stderr when running interactively.

+The client immediately daemonizes unless passed the `-f` flag, in which case it remains running in the foreground.

 ## Caveats

 * TLS and other extensions are not currently supported.